BannerGames/equinoxbot/README.md

 - Per-server Configuration ✅
 - User & Bot Info ✅
 - Punishment System ❌
+- Website Dashboard ❌

  > **Do you have a suggestion?
 Create an issue with your suggestion!**

+## 🔰 Credits 🔰
+@BannerGames - Creator and developer.
+@hSel3triK - Helping with some code.